 These days, while I am a staunch supporter of "treats", I usually like to put a healthy spin on them - beets in cupcakes, quinoa in pancakes, avocado in muffins - I mean, life is too short not to fill it with delicious AND nutritious right?

-Why You Should Make These Pancakes This Weekend:
+Why You Should Make These Gluten-free Hemp Almond Pancakes This Weekend:

 • They are a stack of comfort food - for your weekend breakfast - or lunch - or both,

-• They are delicious, almost “cake” like in consistency even though they are gluten free (top them with frosting if you'd like and see what I mean)
+• They are delicious, with almost "cake" like in consistency even though they are gluten free (top them with frosting if you'd like and see what I mean)

 • Have NO white flour,